How to Watch Memphis Grizzlies-Minnesota Timberwolves, Injury Report, Betting Lines, Lineups & More

 Radio: WMFS-FM (Grizzlies), KFXN (Timberwolves)

-The Memphis Grizzlies (18-28) host the Minnesota Timberwolves (30-19) as they close out a month where they’ve played games in three countries and both coasts.
-The Griz are 3-10 in January and on a five-game losing streak that matches its season-worst suffered from Nov.
+The Memphis Grizzlies (18-29) host the Minnesota Timberwolves (31-19) attempting to end a six-game losing streak that matches its season-worst suffered from Nov.
 9-18.

-The Grizzlies are 10-14 at home but haven’t won at FedEx Forum since Jan.
-11, dropping their last three and five of six.
-Minnesota is 13-11 on the road and has gone 17-14 against Western Conference competition.
-Memphis is 14-16 vs. the West.
+The Grizzlies are 10-15 at home but haven’t won at FedEx Forum since Jan.
+11, dropping their last four and six of seven.
+Minnesota is 14-11 on the road and has gone 18-14 against Western Conference competition.
+Memphis is 14-17 vs. the West.

-In the lone meeting of the season between these teams to date, Memphis won 116-110 on Dec.
-18, getting 28 points from Jaren Jackson Jr. Edwards didn’t play for the Timberwolves, who were led by Julius Randle’s 21 points and Rudy Gobert’s 16 points and 16 boards.
-These teams will again play in Memphis on Monday night and finish up the season series at Minnesota’s Target Center on March 3.
+Although it fell on Saturday night, Memphis won 116-110 on Dec.
+18, getting 28 points from Jackson.
+Edwards didn’t play for the Timberwolves, who were led by Julius Randle’s 21 points and Rudy Gobert’s 16 points and 16 boards.
+These teams will finish up the season series at Minnesota’s Target Center on March 3.

-The Grizzlies won two of three last season, so they’re on a 3-1 surge that has trimmed Minnesota’s all-time series lead to 58-55 dating back to the Grizzlies’ entry into the NBA in ‘95.
+The Grizzlies won two of three last season, but Minnesota has the all-time series lead at 59-55 dating back to the Grizzlies’ entry into the NBA in ‘95.
 The Wolves won 12 of the first 14 matchups.

 Betting Lines (via DraftKings)